s1m30/streamlit_projects/QuizGenerator/README.md

 2.  **Navigate to the project directory:**

     ```bash
-    cd main app # Assuming your Streamlit app files are in 'main app' directory
+cd QuizGenerator # Assuming your Streamlit app files are in 'QuizGenerator' directory
     ```

 3.  **Create a virtual environment (recommended):**